NbAiLab/notram/README_draft.md

 # Norwegian Transformer Model
-## 🔥 December 1st - Release the Norwegian Colossal Corpus 🔥
+## 🔥 December 1st 2021 - First Release of the Norwegian Colossal Corpus 🔥

 The project "NoTraM - Norwegian Transformer Model" is owned by the National Library of Norway.
 The goal is to create transformer-based models for the Norwegian language, and using the libraries resources in building a huge Norwegian text corpus.